Dorothy H. Miller

 Miller phone him at the tavern that night as he’d requested, and bar patrons confirmed a man fitting Clark’s description had taken a phone call there sometime between 7 and 7:30 p.m.

 Fred Miller drove a truck for a living, and didn’t accompany his wife to the Grand Street home’s second showing.
-He was in bed by 8:30 p.m. and didn’t wake up until 5 a.m. the next morning when the alarm clark went off.
+He was in bed by 8:30 p.m. and didn’t wake up until 5 a.m. the next morning when the alarm clock went off.
 Realizing his wife wasn’t home, he phoned the couple’s only daughter, then 27, and they drove to the last site — the Grand Street home — Dorothy had scheduled to show the night before.